srimah1989/Hack4Sodertalje/README.md

 ## Building and population data
 There is data on the buildings, their environmental classification, if not their heat resistance.
 Likewise we know where people are living, and within constraints of privacy their age and health status.
 Eventually the at-risk population can be simulated or contacted.

+## Useful data sets

+* city map
+* dynamic shade map: Solar studies based on Södertälje’s “virtual city” 3D map can show when and where public spaces will be in the sun and the solar intensity.
+This allows us to predict the ambient temperature at any public space at any time of day or year.
+When combined with heat photos and sensors (as described above) we will in addition to current temperatures, also be able to tell the causes of temperature differences.
+* weather forecast data
+* map of vegetation
+* public resting places
+* public transport
+* heat wave level
+* vulnerable population data
+* building database
+* accessible air conditioned public buildings
+* public shelters, "ice boxes"

 ## Background and sources